Chart Color Schemes

 Educational attainment in Glenroy - East aligns closely with national averages, showing typical qualification patterns and performance metrics

 Educational participation is high, with 31.2% currently enrolled in formal education.
-This includes 8.7% in primary, 6.9% in tertiary, and 6.4% in secondary education.
+This includes 8.7% in primary education, 6.9% in tertiary education, and 6.4% pursuing secondary education.

 Frequently Asked Questions - Education